darinz/DL/01_Math/15_information_theory.md

 I(X; Y) = H(X) - H(X|Y) = H(Y) - H(Y|X)
 ```
 - Quantifies how much knowing $`Y`$ reduces uncertainty about $`X`$.
+- **Deep Learning Relevance:** Mutual information is used in representation learning, feature selection, and understanding how much information about the input is preserved in the learned representation.

 ### Properties

 1. **Non-negativity:** $`I(X; Y) \geq 0`$
 2. **Symmetry:** $`I(X; Y) = I(Y; X)`$
 3. **Independence:** $`I(X; Y) = 0`$ if and only if $`X`$ and $`Y`$ are independent

+> **Analogy:**
+> - Mutual information is like the overlap in a Venn diagram: how much two variables "share" in terms of information.

 #### Example
 - If $`X`$ and $`Y`$ are perfectly correlated, $`I(X; Y)`$ is maximized.